USEPA/CMAQ/DOCS/README.md

 - [Known Issues](Known_Issues/README.md): A comprehensive list of the issues that have been identified and solved, but not incorporated, in the current release version of CMAQ.
 Recommended solutions are provided with each issue entry.

+- [Developers' Guide](Developers_Guide/CMAQ_Dev_Guide.md): A guide to version control practices and expectations adopted by the CMAQ development and enforced on itself and any other collaborators who wish to contribute code.